 |Play and edit downloaded recordings on the PC||Read preferred audio formats|

 |Record directly through the dictation software when the recorder is connected to the PC|

 Do I really need both?

-To explain complex and robust softwares simply; when you plug your dictaphone into your computer, the dictation software is able to automatically download your files, and then send them to your desired folders.
+To explain complex and robust software simply; when you plug your dictaphone into your computer, the dictation software is able to automatically download your files, and then send them to your desired folders.
 Once the files are in these folders, transcription software on the typists’ computers will retrieve them.
-Dictators are able to mark files as priority, along with a host of other individual configurations.
+Dictators are able to mark files as a priority, along with a host of other individual configurations.

 In a busy office setting where there are multiple typists, having the aforementioned transcription software would save a lot of time for both the dictator and the transcriber.
 However, if you are transcribing your own dictations, have a small staff, or are working as a typist, software like Express Scribe Pro may be what you’re looking for.